vmsmith/CookBook/fish_cod_baked.md

 * Olive oil
 * Lemon(s)
 * Salt and pepper
 * Piment d'Eplette
+* Parsley

 #### Preparation

 1. Juice the lemon
+2. Chop the parsley
-2. Preheat oven to 400F/210C
+3. Preheat oven to 400F/210C

 #### Directions

 1. Rub cod with oil and put in baking pan
 2. Add a little lemon juice
 3. Season with salt, pepper, and piment d'Eplette
 4. Bake for 10 - 12 minutes, depending on the thickness
+5. Garnish with chopped parsley